 Code of Ethics

 а.
-All employees of the Foundation should disclose to their supervisor any interest that they may have in any grant, financial support, or other transaction, or in any grant applicant or recipient considered by the Foundation and should not participate in decision-making with respect to that transaction.
+Directors, officers, employees, consultants and agents of the Foundation must disclose to their supervisor or to the Foundation any interest that they may have in any grant, financial support or other transaction, or in any grant applicant or recipient, considered by the Foundation and should not participate in decision making with respect to that transaction.

 b.
-Directors, officers, and employees of the Foundation shall not participate in any decision- making of the Foundation with respect to any grant, financial support, or other transaction with any person, donee, grant applicant or recipient or business entity with whom the director, officer, or employee is negotiating or has any arrangement concerning prospective employment.
+Directors, officers, and employees of the Foundation shall not participate in any decision- making of the Foundation with respect to any grant, financial support or other transaction with any person, donee, grant applicant or recipient or business entity with whom the director, officer or employee is negotiating or has any arrangement concerning prospective employment.

 c.
-Grant applicants to the Foundation shall be required to disclose to the Foundation any relationships with the Foundation and its affiliates, directors, or employees, and the officers of the Foundation shall ensure that the form of grant application requires such disclosure.
+Grant applicants to the Foundation shall be required to disclose to the Foundation any relationships with the Foundation and its affiliates, including Muzeiko and TSA, directors or employees of the Foundation and its subsidiaries.
+The officers of the Foundation shall ensure that the grant application form requires such disclosure.

-Whenever a Foundation director, officer, or employee or a Third Party is uncertain whether its conduct would be illegal or inappropriate, would give rise to a conflict of interest, or would otherwise raise questions of impropriety or the appearance thereof, that person should consult with the president of the Foundation.
+Whenever a Foundation director, officer or employee or a Third Party is uncertain whether some conduct would be illegal or inappropriate, would give rise to a conflict of interest or would otherwise raise questions of impropriety or the appearance thereof, that person should consult with the Chair/Vice-Chair or the Chairman of the Audit Committee of the Foundation.